 How else can I make sure my baby is safe during sleep?

 Any conversation about how to keep baby warm at night would be incomplete without addressing the #1 cause of infant death, SIDS/SUID.

 B – Back – Baby should be put down to sleep on their back, never on their belly or side.

 C – Crib – Only use a regulated crib, bassinet, or play yard for sleep.
 Keep in mind that bedside sleepers aren’t held to the same safety standards.
 Only use a firm mattress in the crib.
-Never allow your baby to sleep in a Snuggle Me (or any similar nest) or a Mamaroo (or any swing).
+Never allow your baby to sleep in a Snuggle Me (or any similar nest), a bouncer, or a Mamaroo (or any swing).

 Final thoughts on safely keeping your baby warm at night without blankets